honkit/honkit/docs/ebook.md

 # Generating eBooks and PDFs

-HonKit can generates a website, but can also output content as ebook (ePub, Mobi, PDF).
+HonKit can generate a website, but can also output content as ebook (ePub, Mobi, PDF).

 ```
 # Generate a PDF file